R220 Supplement, References to Responsibilities

 3.6.
 Collaboration, Cooperation, and Sharing of Service Area Facilities: The institutions are part of a single system of higher education.
 Institutions shall collaborate, cooperate, and share facilities in geographic areas where more than one institution delivers educational services.

 3.6.1.
-Local Advisory Committees: Institutions which collaborate, cooperate, and share service area facilities shall establish a local advisory committee made up of institutional representatives, community representatives, and where appropriate, Boards of Trustees and/or State Board of Regents representatives to advise the institutions concerning the delivery of education programs to the geographic service area and the operations of shared facilities.
+Local Advisory Committees: Institutions which collaborate, cooperate, and share service area facilities shall establish a local advisory committee made up of institutional representatives, community representatives, and where appropriate, Boards of Trustees and/or Board of Higher Education representatives to advise the institutions concerning the delivery of education programs to the geographic service area and the operations of shared facilities.

 R402, Program Additions or Changes

 R402-1.Purpose: To provide for Board approval of program additions, other changes in academic and applied technology programs, to provide for Board consent for administrative changes and initiatives, and to provide for approval of other program changes by institutional Boards of Trustees.